drdrang/drtwoot/README.markdown

 * The message area at the bottom has a character countdown that:
     * turns red when you're within 20 of the 140-character limit; and
     * changes to "Twoosh!" when your tweet hits exactly 140 characters.
+* Any mention of a Twitter user (@username) is turned into a link to that user's Twitter page.
+* Any comment on an "And now it's all this" post (#1234∀, see [here][4]) is turned into a link to the post.
+This behavior, valuable only to me, can be turned off by setting the `ALL_THIS` variable to false near the top of `twoot.js`.

 # Customization #